lexibank/tlopo/out/vol2/chapter9.md

 Mic: Kiribatese         (niŋā)boŋ          ‘tomorrow’
 ```

-We also find reduplicated reflexes of &ast;boŋi, but I take these to be reflexes of POc &ast;boŋi- boŋi ‘early morning from dawn to 9 or 10 a.m.’ (p.310).
-I doubt whether the sense ‘tomorrow’ is also reconstructable for &ast;boŋi-boŋi and assume that these are the outcomes of parallel innovations, similar to those via which reflexes of &ast;Rapi ‘evening’ came to mean ‘yesterday’.
+We also find reduplicated reflexes of _&ast;boŋi_, but I take these to be reflexes of POc _&ast;boŋi-boŋi_ ‘early morning from dawn to 9 or 10 a.m.’ (p.310).
+I doubt whether the sense ‘tomorrow’ is also reconstructable for _&ast;boŋi-boŋi_ and assume that these are the outcomes of parallel innovations, similar to those via which reflexes of _&ast;Rapi_ ‘evening’ came to mean ‘yesterday’.

 <table>
 <tr>